|2016 Consumer Confidence Report|

 WHERE DOES MY DRINKING WATER COME FROM?

-During 2011, the City of Glendora provided water to customers from three sources: 1) groundwater from the Main San Gabriel Basin, 2) filtered surface water from the Metropolitan Water District of Southern California (MWD), and 3) filtered surface water from the Covina Irrigating Company (CIC).
+The City of Glendora provides water to customers from three sources: 1) groundwater from the Main San Gabriel Basin, 2) filtered surface water from the Metropolitan Water District of Southern California (MWD), and 3) filtered surface water from the Covina Irrigating Company (CIC).
 The water is disinfected with chlorine (CIC and groundwater) or chloramines (MWD) before it is delivered to your home.
 MWD imported water sources are a blend of State Water Project water from northern California and water from the Colorado River Aqueduct.
 CIC source water originates from the San Gabriel Mountains.